-Why use a reseller agreement?
+Why use a reseller agreement template?

-A reseller agreement can also help resellers to increase profits by reselling products through their established sales channels without the need to manufacture or develop the products.
+A reseller agreement can also help resellers increase profits by reselling products through their established sales channels without the need to manufacture or develop the products.

 A reseller agreement can reduce the risks for suppliers, as once the products have been sold to the reseller, the reseller will in most cases be contracting directly with the end-customer.
 It will also clarify if any other companies have the right to resell the products to customers and give the supplier full control over its products.

-What is a reseller agreement?
+What is a reseller agreement template?

 A reseller agreement outlines the rights and responsibilities between a supplier and reseller to resell products in a certain geographical location.
 A reseller is a company that resells a supplier's products to customers.
 In most cases, the supplier will often be the product owner, manufacturer or developer.
 Once a reseller agreement is signed by both parties, the reseller will enter into a separate supply agreement with the end-customer to resell the supplier’s products.